 The Capital One Venture has been a stalwart in the travel card market for years.
 However, they have made a splash in entering the transferrable points niche by partnering with 14 airlines.
 The Venture traditionally had a $59 annual fee.
-However, they raised the fee to $95 (waived the first year) in 2018.
-The increased annual fee puts it in line with other Tier III cards
+However, they raised the fee to $95 (waived the first year) in 2018, putting the Venture in line with other mid-tier cards.

-The Venture earns 2x miles on all purchases.
 Capital One’s points are simply called miles.
-But that doesn’t mean you should confuse them with airline miles as they are different currencies.
+But that they are not the same as airline miles.
+Capital One Miles are the bank’s rewards currency and they act similar to transferrable points.
+The Venture card earns 2x miles on all purchases.
 You can also earn 10x miles on purchases from hotels.com.
 This is a special promotion that’s ending in January 2020.

-The card also has a sign-up bonus of 50,000 miles.
+The card also has a sign-up bonus worth 50,000 miles.
 This bonus can be earned after spending $3,000 in the first 3 months.

-These partners have recently become a major draw for this card.
-For some travelers, it’s a nice substitute for cards like the Chase Sapphire Preferred.
-But many of Capital One’s partners are international airlines making the card attractive for mostly international travelers.
+Transfer partners have recently become a major draw for this card.
+They are a nice substitute for cards like the Chase Sapphire Preferred for some travelers.
+But many of Capital One’s partners are international airlines making the card attractive for international travelers.

 Capital One miles have a 4:3 transfer ratio with partner miles.
 In other words, 4 Capital One miles will transfer into 3 partner miles, a rate of 1.5 cents per point (CPP).
 I am not impressed by this ratio as it lowers the card’s effective earning rate when using transfer partners.
-The exceptions to the 4:3 ratio are Emirates, Jet Blue, and Singapore, which both have an even worse 2:1 ratio.
+The exceptions are Emirates, Jet Blue, and Singapore, which have an even worse 2:1 ratio.

 Capital One partnered with the following airlines in 2018:

 - Air France / KLM Flying Blue

 - Air Italia Millemiglia